-Governance requirements for a limited liability company (societat limitada) and a public limited company (societat anònima) are quite flexible and allow their setting up and organisation mainly on a shareholder's consensus basis (by means of the articles of association) and, residually, on an imperative basis determined by the provisions of Act 20/2007, 18 October, on limited liability companies and public limited companies.
-Shareholders must determine the structure and scope of the board of directors' representation powers in the articles of association prior to the incorporation by means of granting a public deed before a notary public.
-In synthesis, the governing body may take the form of a sole director, two or more directors acting jointly, two or more directors acting jointly and severally, or a board of directors.
+Governance requirements for a limited liability company (societat limitada) and a public limited company (societat anònima) are quite flexible and allow their setting up and organisation mainly on a shareholder's consensus basis (through the articles of association) and, residually, on an imperative basis determined by provisions of Act 20/2007, 18 October, on limited liability companies and public limited companies.
+Shareholders must determine the structure and the scope of the board of directors' representation powers in the articles of association prior to the incorporation by means of granting a public deed before a notary public.
+In synthesis, the governing body may take the form of:

+- · a sole director:

+- two or more directors acting jointly;

+- two or more directors acting jointly and severally; or

+- · a board of directors.

-Governance requirements for SICAVs and real estate funds differ from those of mercantile companies due to their condition as regulated entities.
-Governance requirements applicable to collective investment schemes are provided for in the following:
+Governance requirements for SICAVs and real estate funds differ from mercantile companies due to their condition as regulated entities.
+Governance requirements applicable to collective investment schemes are provided for in:

-- Act 7/2013, 9 May, on the regime for operating entities in the Andorran financial system and other provisions that govern the financial activities in the Principality of Andorra; - Act 8/2013, 9 May, which covers the organisational requirements and operating conditions of the operating entities in the Andorran financial system, investor protection, market abuse and financial securities agreements; and - Act 10/2008, 12 June, governing the collective investment undertakings of Andorra.
+- Act 7/2013, May 9th, on the regime for operating entities in the Andorran financial system and other provisions that govern the financial activities in the Principality of Andorra; - Act 8/2013, May 9th, which covers the organisational requirements and operating conditions of the operating entities in the Andorran financial system, investor protection, market abuse and financial securities agreements; - Act 10/2008, June 12th, governing the collective investment undertakings of Andorra.